janyousssef/Fintech-3al2ad/README.md

 ## Specification for telecom service
 - [ ] System should support cards with multiple possible values.
-- [ ] System should store cards in DB.
+- [ ] System should store cards in a database.
 - [ ] Cards should have an expiration date.
 - [ ] System should give each user an ID.
 - [ ] System should allow user to buy a card(s).